control-toolbox/MedicalResonanceImaging.jl/docs/src/saturation.md

 nothing # hide
 ```

-And then plot again the solution.
-We can see that the first bang arc permits to reach the
-horizontal singular line $z=\gamma/2\delta$ which is depicted with a dashed line.
-The second
-bang arc is very short which explains why it is not well captured.
-We may refine the
-grid around this bang arc to capture it well but in the following we propose to use an indirect method to refine this approximation.
+Below, we plot again the solution but inside the Bloch ball.
+We can see that the first bang arc permits to reach the horizontal singular line $z=\gamma/2\delta$ which is depicted with a dashed line.
+The second  bang arc is very short which explains why it is not well captured.
+We may refine the grid around this bang arc to capture it well but in the following we propose to use an indirect method to refine this approximation.

 ```@example main
 spin_plot(direct_sol; size=(700, 350))
 ```

-We extract now the useful information from the direct solution to provide an initial guess
-for the indirect method.
-For instance, we need the initial costate
-together with the switching times between bang and sinular arcs and the final time.
+To make the indirect method converge we need a good initial guess.
+We extract below the useful information from the direct solution to provide an initial guess for the indirect method.
+We need the initial costate together with the switching times between bang and singular arcs and the final time.

 ```@example main
 t  = time_grid(direct_sol)